 To start off with, not all countries or regions allow wild camping so it is really important that you check this out before you even start planning your little adventure.
 You may be prosecuted if you do not adhere to the law for the area you are camping in and the owners of the land have the right to ask you to move on or to report you if you are camping illegally.

 This being said there is nothing better and more relaxing than camping in the wild so as long as you do your homework first there should be no need for you to worry and all the more reason for you to relax and enjoy your stay once you get there.

 You can check this out by doing an internet search and reading up on the laws and rights for the particular area you would like to camp in.

 Wild Camping in Scotland

-I am blessed that I live Scotland, a country where wild camping is for the most part still allowed and a staple part of the camping community’s world.
+I am blessed that I live in Scotland.
+A country where wild camping is for the most part still allowed and a staple part of the camping community’s world.
 Here we follow the Land Reform (Scotland) Act 2003.
 This allows everyone to use the land as long as it is done so responsibly, see https://www.outdooraccess-scotland.scot/ for more information.

 Wild camping England and Wales

-Camping in England and Wales can me much different with each area having differing rules and laws around wild camping.
+Camping in England and Wales can be much different with each area having different rules and laws around wild camping.
 I have to admit I am not as confident in the rules for each area in England and Wales as I am in Scotland but there is some great advice for these areas and a good read at – https://www.campsites.co.uk/guides/wild-camping/wild-camping-in-england-and-wales

 Wild camping in Northern Ireland